On the fixed points of the Ruelle operator: Amenability and compactness

 \section{Amenability and compactness}

-This is the main section of this work, our goal is to give compactness conditions of suitable operators under which a map $R$ satisfies the Sullivan conjecture.
+In this section our goal is to give compactness conditions for suitable operators under which a map $R$ satisfies the Sullivan conjecture.
 We will keep the technical assumptions given at the beginning of the previous section.

 For every critical value $v$ of $R$ define the operator $E_v:B(S_R)\rightarrow \ell_\infty$ by the formula

 In particular, an element $\phi \in A^*(S_R)$ belongs to $HK(R)$ whenever $E_v(\phi)\in c_0$ for every critical value $v$.
 On the image of $E_v$, the Thurston operator $T$ acts as